coreymaps/cs/content/authors/corey/_index.md

 I am a PhD candidate developing methods in satellite remote sensing to study terrestrial hydrologic processes and associated human impacts.
 Where earth science and water politics overlay, I seek to develop insights from remote sensing observations that support scientific research in terrestrial hydrology and diplomatic accountability in the monitoring and management of increasingly scarce freshwater resources.

-I was born and raised in Berkeley, CA.
+I was born and raised in Berkeley, CA and am currently based in New York City, where I enjoy exploring the five boroughs on my bike and thinking about the day where I will again be smooshed into a basement jazz club until the wee hours of the morning.